 ATLANTA – The U.S. Small Business Administration (SBA) announced today that its Business Recovery

 Center located in Jackson, Miss., will continue operating through 4 p.m.
-Monday, Oct.
-31, an extension
+Friday, Oct.
+7. SBA opened the

 “I encourage anyone who has not completed their disaster loan application to visit the center before